encheta/Android-Mining-ARMv8/README.md

 - Reading is an dying art.
 There's no instruction video for people that can't follow instructions step-by-step.

 ## Prerequisites
-- Some fundamental Linux knowledge is *required*. (do an online coarse!)
+- Some fundamental Linux knowledge is *required*. (do an online course!)
 - Knowledge about how to operate Linux *screen* is a must.
 - Knowledge on *ssh* and *scp* is highly recommended.
 - Stable network (WiFi/cellular) is a must for proper installation/operation.
 Be prepared to troubleshoot and fix them yourself.